-1. Set up a circuit according to the following picture.

-- 2. Twist a few strands of steel wool into a wire.
+- 1. Set up a circuit according to the picture on the next page. - 2.
+Twist a few strands of steel wool into a wire.
 This must not be very thick.
 Just a few strands will do. - 3.
 Use the steel wool to complete the circuit. - 4.
-Set the variable resistor to its highest resistance. - 5.
-Close the switch.
+Set the variable resistor to its highest resistance.

+- 5. Close the switch.
 What do you observe?

-The light bulb should glow and the steel wool should warm up but not melt.
-6. Take note of the reading on the ammeter which measures the surrout in - 6.
-Take note of the reading on the ammeter which measures the current in the circuit. - 7.
-Open the switch. - 8.
-Set the variable resistance to its lowest resistance. - 9.
-Close the switch.
+- 6. Take note of the reading on the ammeter which measures the current in the circuit.

+- 7. Open the switch.

+- 8. Set the variable resistance to its lowest resistance.

+- 9. Close the switch.
 What do you observe?
-The steel wool melts/burns and breaks up and the light bulb stops glowing.